 Red Mountain is the opposite of a glitz and glamor ski area.
 Intentionally so.
 You’ll find it in the Beartooth Mountains of Montana and there a diverse mix of terrain (and some good tough stuff) and it’s known for friendly staff and visitors.
 You’ll likely seek out and find a personal powder stash and as their advertising says, “you shouldn’t have to settle for first tracks when you can enjoy first, second, and third tracks.
 Red Lodge Mountain is Montana skiing, pure and simple.”

 Vermont’s Jay Peak has been struggling internally with ownership issues that dot the news, but that won’t bother you on the slopes of the Northern Vermont gem, about five miles south of the Canadian border in the town of, you guessed it, Jay.
-The area likely collects the most snow in eastern North America and you can enjoy it on 81 trails, slopes and glades, Most experienced skiers say it’s the nooks and crannies are what really set Jay Peak apart.
+The area likely collects the most snow in eastern North America and you can enjoy it on 81 trails, slopes, and glades, Most experienced skiers say it’s the nooks and crannies are that really set Jay Peak apart.
 The Pump House water park is open year-round and will keep your whole family busy when off the slopes.

 New ski areas to the Indy Pass

-Seven ski resorts have been added to the Indy Pass and one of them is a huge addition, as in the largest ski area in the U.S. That’s Powder Mountain Ski Resort, with 8,464 skiable acres—including cat skiing terrain.
+Eleven ski resorts have been added to the Indy Pass and one of them is a huge addition, as in the largest ski area in the U.S. That’s Powder Mountain Ski Resort, with 8,464 skiable acres—including cat skiing terrain.
 It’s absolutely a ski area that fits the “spirit of skiing” mantra of the card.
-Indy Pass tickets are limited to keep from overcrowding, if you really can overcrowd all those acres.
+Indy Pass tickets are limited to keep from overcrowding if you really can overcrowd all those acres.
 Powder Mt. is about an hour’s drive from SLC International Airport in Eden.

 Snow Valley is in the San Bernardino Mountains above Los Angeles and is the closest ski area to the valley floor (closer than the Big Bear resorts as well).
-It’s a classic ski area with a laid back vibe.
+It’s a classic ski area with a laid-back vibe.
 Marmot Basin, on the other hand, is a major Canadian ski resort with the highest elevation in the Northern Rockies.
 Families will enjoy Titus Mountain in upstate Malone, N.Y., while Montage is conveniently located in the Pocono Mountains of Pennsylvania, close to Scranton.

 Here’s the roster of ski area participants: